pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CPM.md

 Besides the standard library routines, the **''bdos(int func,int arg)''** and the the **''bios(int func,int arg,int arg2)''** function calls allows direct access to the bios of the system.

+## Generic console

+A hardware agnostic generic console that maps into ADM-3A control codes is available.
+This permits portability of `<conio.h>` code across CP/M targets that do not have a specific implementation.
+To use it add the following command line parameters:

+    --generic-console -pragma-define:CONSOLE_COLUMNS=X -pragma-define:CONSOLE_ROWS=Y

+Where X and Y are replaced with the size of the screen.
+The maximum supported screen size is 80x25.

 ## Optimization

 There are a couple of #pragma commands which might be used to cut down the size of the resultant executable: